 \section{Introduction}

 Reconstructions of quantum theory aim to reproduce the standard quantum formalism from assumptions of some desired flavour, which in our case means \emph{diagrammatic}.
-The idea of reconstructing quantum theory is not at all new, indeed, the first to contribute to the endeavour was John von Neumann.
-Merely three years after the publication of his book \cite{vN} that cemented the mathematical formalism of quantum theory, he made it clear in a letter to the mathematician Garrett Birkhoff that he was no longer satisfied with the Hilbert space formalism \cite{Redei1}.
-However, rather than just aiming to reconstruct this formalism, his hope was in fact to find a different formalism that may also produce new physics.
+The idea of reconstructing quantum theory is not at all new; indeed, the first to contribute to the endeavour was John von Neumann.
+Merely three years after the publication of his book \cite{vN}, which cemented the mathematical formalism of quantum theory, he made it clear in a letter to the mathematician Garrett Birkhoff that he was no longer satisfied with the Hilbert space formalism \cite{Redei1}.
+However, rather than just aiming to reconstruct this formalism, his hope was in fact to find a different formalism that might also produce new physics.
 The actual reconstruction program, building further on von Neumann's work, was outlined by George Mackey \cite{Mackey}, and mostly completed by Constantin Piron \cite{Piron64} (an academic ancestor of two of the authors) within the arena of so-called property lattices, and by G\"unther Ludwig \cite{Ludwig} within the arena of generalised probabilistic theories (GPTs).
 The main motivation for this was a dissatisfaction with accepting the abstract Hilbert space as a given.
-Instead, the aim was to start off with conceptually justified structures and axioms from which the Hilbert space could then be derived.
+Instead, the aim was to start off with conceptually justified structures and axioms from which the Hilbert space could be derived.

-A more modern perspective is that reconstructions help to see the physical principles that underlie the Hilbert space structure.
-This in turn allows one both to derive more applications of quantum theory, and to understand how it can, and should, be modified in order to reconcile it with general relativity.
+A more modern perspective is that reconstructions (by helping one see the physical principles that underlie the Hilbert space structure) allow one both to derive more results of quantum theory, and to understand how it can, and should, be modified in order to reconcile it with general relativity.

 The flavour of the assumptions that go into a reconstruction has varied substantially, ranging from counterfactual ontology to instrumentalism.
 However, broadly, there are two kinds of approaches.